alvifa/SmartContract-company-registration/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-Follow the next steps in order to get the system working using virtual machine, the needed environment to be used in other computer is documented in readme located in the following folder:
+Follow the next steps in order to get the system working using virtual machine, the needed environment to be used in other computer is documented in readme located in the Readme link at the top of this wiki.

-* [Readme][Readme]
 [Readme]: https://github.com/alvifa/SmartContract-company-registration/tree/master/seminario-creacion-empresas

 1. Download virtual machine .ova file.